egonw/OpenPaleo/README.md

 ## Limitations

 The journal selection choice explicitly excludes some multi-disciplinary Open Access journals such as PeerJ and Scientific Reports, which palaeontologists also frequently publish in.

+Palaeontologica Electronica does not provide DOIs for published articles.
+However, it is a fully Open Access journal, and therefore cross-checking the data with Unpaywall would be redundant in this case.